Now I’m sure we’ve all done it. You see something you want to buy online and add it to your basket. You notice you can do click and collect.

 That will save on delivery costs.
 But then you forget to collect it, or you go but you can’t get parked.

 A recent study by Barclaycard found that in a year, shoppers abandoned about £228m worth of products at click and collect sites across the UK.

 The reason cited by many was long queues and unstaffed collection points.
 The study also shows that more than 70% of us Brits shop via a click and collect system but 15% of us are neglecting to collect our items and are instead opting for a refund or requesting a delivery.

 Can click and collect save the high street?

-But with the High Street in continual angst, click and collect could provide a well needed boost for retailers.
+But with the High Street in continual angst and in the midst of the pandemic, click and collect has turned into a lifeline for many retailers.